Wednesday, July 6 - Friday, August 5, 2022

 The Residential Component

 The Residential Component provides students with a safe and comfortable environment for living and learning.
-Peer staff are responsible for monitoring and securing the residence hall, developing and supervising recreational activities and programs such as games, movies and group discussions, and encouraging and modeling behavior conducive for communal living.
+Peer staff are responsible for monitoring and securing the residence hall, developing and supervising recreational activities and programs such as games, movies, and group discussions, and encouraging and modeling behavior conducive to communal living.
+The Pre-College Summer Institute follows all associated COVID campus safety protocols.
+For the most up-to-date information, please view our current Health & Safety Guidelines.

 The Educational Opportunity Program provides all program meals at no charge to our students, seven days a week.
 Food service is provided through our campus by the Morrisville Auxiliary Corporation (MAC).
 The meals during our summer program are also sponsored and financially supported by the New York State Education Department Summer Food Service Program.
 More information about the NYSED SFSP can be found here.